Tezpur Central Jail

-Tezpur Central Jail is a prison located at the center of Guwahati city in Assam, India.
+Tezpur Central Jail is a prison located in the Sonitpur district of Assam, India.
 It is one of 31 prisons located in the state of Assam.

 History

 The Tejpur Jail was set up in 1846.
 It has been declared a Central Jail now.
 The total area of the jail premises is a little over 30 acres.
 The jail enclosure itself is situated on about 9 acres of land.
 All the buildings do not really date back to 1846 but they are all very old.

 Major cases

 At least 28 inmates of the Tezpur Central Jail in Assam have tested positive for the dreaded COVID-19 virus on Wednesday, 29 July 2021.
 According to reports, as many as 40 prison inmates were tested using the rapid antigen method, out of which 28 inmates tested positive for the dreaded contagion.
 With this, the number of Tezpur Jail inmates.
 With this, the number of Tezpur Jail inmates who have tested positive for the dreaded contagion has risen to 56 inmates.

 A prisoner of Tezpur Central Jail Lalit Nayak, serving life term since 2005 has allegedly committed suicide by jumping into a well in the jail premises.